Student Loans Not on Credit Report: Why Could They Have Disappeared and What It Does and Doesn't Mean

 There are several reasons a student loan account might be reported as closed.
 Some reasons may need your attention, while others aren’t a cause for concern.

-• You defaulted on your student loan debt.
 If you fail to make on-time payments, the federal government and private lenders will report a default status to the major credit bureaus.
 From there, the late payment history will remain on your report for 7.5 years.
+After that it will fall off but it does not mean you are off the hook.

 Is a student loan account closed due to inactivity?
 Unlike credit cards and other revolving accounts, student loans are never closed due to inactivity.
 Deferment, forbearance, and $0 monthly payments under an income-driven repayment plan all keep your account active even if you’re technically not paying.